rizac/eGSIM/README.md

    Note that this would not be hard to implement - at last in a very naive way - currently we already parse the selection expression to cast some types so some work is already in place (see package `smtk` package)

+If we go for this solution in the future, we could implement in the command `initdb` all operations needed to have the required eGSIM input data (SAHRE, ESM + other tectonic regionalisations + other flatfiles).
+The idea would be to keep a 'input_data' directory (maybe separated from the project if too big) and then for any new data in 'input_data' directory, add code to the 'initdb' command to populate the db, and eventually on the server pull the new 'input_data' and re-execute 'initdb' on the server.

+Final note: the user-defined flatfile should not be considered here, as it turned out to be more easily menageable by simply reading a CSV via `pandas.read_csv`, which is extremely fast (providing a limited amount of rows - maybe up to 5000, only required columns, and no selection possible).

 </details>